verdie-g/StoredProcedureEFCore/README.md

 }
 ```

-If the field's DB column name contains underscores, the mapper will require a
-*Column* attribute over the C# property.
-This attribute is optionnal.

 Useful files are:
 - DataAccessBase.cs shows how to call a stored procedure
-- ColumnAttribute.cs is an attribute to specify the colmun name of property
-  in the database
 - StoredProcedureParameter.cs is a model to add parameters to a procedure
 - DbTools.cs contains the method *ExecuteStoredProcedure* and *AutoMap*
-- FieldInfo.cs is a model to cache property informations

 ## Why ?